tonyarnold/tonyarnold.github.io/_posts/2013-05-13-reactivelessons.md

 So ReactiveCocoa is not all peaches and cream, but to date I've also noticed no performance issues and I feel like I'm expressing myself more clearly through RAC-enabled code than I was beforehand.

-**After my experiences, I could quite happily just stick to using `subscribeNext:` and `map:` methods in a very simple, KVO-esque manner.**
+**After my experiences, I could happily just stick to using the -subscribeNext: and -map: methods in a very simple, KVO-esque manner.**

  [RAC]: https://github.com/ReactiveCocoa/ReactiveCocoa/